 The first person on the list, the one that pays you, is your main focus.
 This might be your current boss or your next boss.
 It might be the target customer of your current business or your next business.
 It could also be an investor or a bank.

-Step One Identify The Person That Determines If You Can Advance
+Step One: Identify The Person That Pays You

 (Boss, Investor, Client, etc.)